 Glue Stick Cap Protection Instincts Are Hard to Break

-Glue sticks are awesome.
+Glue sticks are awesome for early intervention.

 Using glue sticks make it possible for a toddler to do some sort of art activity without making an incredible mess.
 I love giving a toddler scraps of colorful paper and a glue stick and see what happens.